criewaldt/rPOS/readme.txt

 Flask: Server for the POS
 flask-socketio: for open sockets
 flask-login: for user auth with server
-xldd: to read excel files (inventory, menu, etc)
+xlrd: to read excel files (inventory, menu, etc)
 xlwt: to write excel file (analytics output, etc)

 + any other future packages needed